 For instance, in the country filter, use Greenland to stop tracking as there are close to zero mentions from the region.

 Another interesting filter is to sort mentions according to account followers or likes.
 Indeed, to get the maximum out of your engagement efforts, you need to engage with those posts or pages which already enjoy a considerable following.
 With Awario, it is easy to filter out those mentions.
-Moreover, blog and website mention come with traffic data and influence scores, making it easier to find relevant mentions.
+Moreover, blog and website mentions come with traffic data and influence scores, making it easier to find relevant mentions.

 What do we do with Awario?